24 August 2017 by Chibamba Kanyama

 The most recent auditor general’s reports have signalled existing gaps in the way these entities are managed; for example, 27 institutions had not produced audited financial statements for the financial years up to 31 December 2015, contrary to their enabling acts and the tenets of good corporate governance.

 The reports further exposed glaring irregularities and poor corporate governance.
-Among the main issues raised were poor financial and operational performance, relatively little awareness of corporate governance systems, weak enforcement, transparency, accountability, unethical behavior, and unsatisfactory balance in skill-sets and representation.
+Among the main issues raised were poor financial and operational performance, relatively little awareness of corporate governance systems, weak enforcement, transparency, accountability, unethical behaviour, and unsatisfactory balance in skill-sets and representation.

 The issue of tenure is also critical in promoting corporate governance.
 Evidence shows that every government that comes to power, and even changes of a minister, leads to dissolution of boards.
 The IoD has made efforts to resolve this problem through private discussions with government authorities.